Photo of girl student

 Voluntary donation

 Parents are asked to make a voluntary donation each year.
-In 2010, it was set at $170 per child per year.
+In 2019, it is set at $240 per child per year.
+For whānau with two tamariki it is $432 and three tamariki whānau pay $648.
+We are happy to spread payments either term by term or monthly, whichever is easier.
 The funds are used for teaching resources for the school.
 This donation is tax-deductible.
 If you pay it before 31 March each year, you can claim the rebate with your tax return the same year.

 How to claim your rebate